 Peer Support Befriending

-Bromley Peer Support Befriending provides a one-to-one service to people whose mental health makes accessing their local communities difficult.
+Bromley Peer Support Befriending provides a one-to-one service for people whose mental health makes accessing their local communities difficult.

 There are many reasons why someone might struggle to get out and about, a volunteer befriender can offer to accompany and support them in doing so.